kawu/hhu-dl-materials-2019/universal-pos-deps/notes/yield.md

 ## Context manager

-A context manager, as described on github (TODO), seems like a good solution to the problem -- it guarantees that the model is set to the original mode (evaluation or training) at the end of the `with` block.
+A context manager, as described [on github](https://github.com/kawu/hhu-dl-materials/blob/master/high-api/dropout.md#using-with), seems like a good solution to the problem -- it guarantees that the model is set to the original mode (evaluation or training) at the end of the `with` block.
 ```python